quorum1/governance/docs/operating-agreement.md

 ### 2.5 Membership Dues.

 Each Member shall be required to make monthly or annual payments  to the Organization as set forth in the Rules and Regulations of the Organization.
-Should a Member be more than 90  days late with any such Membership dues, such member shall be placed on inactive status  and shall not be entitled to any rights in the Organization, including share of profits, voting  rights, or any other rights provided in this Operating Agreement or the Rules and  Regulations.
+Should a Member be more than 90  days late with any such Membership dues, such member shall, at the discretion of the Managing Steward, be placed on inactive status and, if so, shall not be entitled to any rights in the Organization, including share of profits, voting  rights, or any other rights provided in this Operating Agreement or the Rules and  Regulations.

 ### 2.6 Admission of Prospective Members.